tanmay17061/batch-gpt/README.md

 ### Sending Chat Completion Requests

-You can send requests to the batch-gpt server using any existing openai client!
+You can send requests to the batch-gpt server using any existing openai client.

 #### Using curl
 Send POST requests to `/v1/chat/completions` with the same format as the OpenAI API.
 For example: